LLFourn/p6-AttrX-InitArg/README.md

 Foo.new( attr => 'win' ).works #-> win
 ```

 This is intended to be used with `$!` attributes.
-Arguments matching
+The attribute will
+be set by `.bless` as if it were a `$.` attribute but won't have
+accessors set up for it as usual.

 ### With a string argument